chistopher/LAOG/README.md

 # C++ Library

+Just look for yourself.
+It's only four files.

 Headers in ``./include/``.

 Sources in ``./source/``

 ## Graph

+A graph implementation with many modified and efficient BFS implementations.

 - undirected graph modelled as a directed graph in a adjacency list
+- vertices are identified by a zero based index in \[0, size)
 - static methods prefixed with ``create`` return special instances
 - otherwise use the constructor ``Graph::Graph(int size)`` and connect vertices with ``Graph::connect(int u, int v)``
-- vertices are identified by a zero based index in \[0, size)

 ## Network